oleg-shilo/TailRecursion/README.md

 //instead of
 return f;
 ```
-It would be interesting if C# follows the steps of F# and implements an explicit recursion keyword (e.g. `rec`) to force tail-call optimization upon user request from code.
-The ideal approach for this wouold be a syntactic sugar (as with many current C# syntax features).
-Something like this:
+It would be interesting to see/imagine the recursive syntax if C# followed F# foot steps and implemented an explicit recursion keyword (e.g. `rec`) to force tail-call optimization upon user request from code.
+The ideal approach for this would be a syntactic sugar for converting recursive syntax (as below) into trampolined method IL (as FibImpl) under the hood.
 ```C#
 rec void Fib(int fnext, int f, int count)
 {